By: Chris ⎜ Last updated

 The Secret Basement

-Smelteverket is the bar, club, and live venue in the basement, right on the riverbank.
+Smelteverket is the bar/live venue in the basement, right on the riverbank.
 It's technically a separate operation from Mathallen, but connected by stairs from the main hall.
 Oslo's longest bar counter runs the length of a narrow industrial space with big windows facing the Akerselva.

 It's primarily a drinks and events venue.
-Most evenings there's something on: pub quizzes, music bingo, live concerts, standup, paint-and-sip nights, club nights.
-The standard approach for food is to buy something from the stalls upstairs and bring it down.
-They have a bar menu with some snacks.
+Most evenings there's something on, either pub quizzes, music bingo, live concerts, standup, paint-and-sip nights or club nights.
+You can buy food from the stalls upstairs and bring it down.

-Smelteverket is open Tuesday through Saturday from 15:00, and stays open late on Fridays and Saturdays (well past 03:00).
+Smelteverket is open Tuesday through Saturday from 15:00, and stays open late on Fridays and Saturdays.
 It's closed Sundays and Mondays.
 Check their website or Instagram for the current week's programme before heading down, as the schedule changes constantly.

 Get your food in the main hall and bring it down to the Smelteverket pub downstairs for a quieter atmosphere.

-The recommendations above lean heavily into meat and seafood, which is what Mathallen does best.
-But vegetarians aren't stuck.
-Atelier Asian Tapas has rice bowls and banh mi that work without meat, and several stalls offer salads, soups, and grain bowls.
-Vegans will have a harder time but can piece together a meal from the various counters.
-Ask at individual stalls rather than assuming anything from the menu boards.
+The recommendations above are heavily focused on meat and seafood, which is what Mathallen does best.
+For vegetarians, Atelier Asian Tapas has rice bowls and banh mi that can be served without meat, and several stalls offer salads, soups, and grain bowls.

 What to take home